 I am constantly on alert if there is a:

 We’re in this weird “in between stage,” where we’re not quite 35 and settled, but also not in the young twenties anymore (you know, that place before you knew what anxiety was?).
 Your early twenties are when you have a twinkle in your eye and a thirst to know the world and meet AS MANY PEOPLE AS POSSIBLE.
-Then, once real responsibility sets in and you’re withering at a 9 to 5, you don’t even have energy to meet people, let alone have time.
+Then, once real responsibility sets in and you’re withering at a 9 to 5, you don’t have energy to meet people, let alone have time.
 On the flip side, once you get married and have babies, you’re set.
-There are birthday parties every single Saturday, you meet everyone’s mom on the soccer team, etc. Parenthood brings an entire new set of friends who you secretly drink wine with when the kids go to bed.
+There are birthday parties every single Saturday, you meet everyone’s mom on the soccer team, etc. Parenthood brings an entire new set of friends…who you secretly drink wine with when the kids go to bed.
+(This happens right?
+PLEASE tell me this happens.)

 I cruised the internet for some ideas (I’m not desperate I’m just curious……………….) but not many have come up with a solid idea on how to make friends in your late twenties.